 Too busy making dough to shop for bread?
 Peapod offers online grocery shopping in about two dozen metro, suburban, and community markets in 12 states.
 Its territory includes Baltimore, Boston, Chicago, Connecticut, suburban New York City, Manhattan, Milwaukee, and Washington, DC.
 Customers pay delivery fees (up to $9.95 based on the order's size); there are no membership fees.
-Peapod's virtual aisles are stocked with 12,000-plus products including natural and organic fare, office and school supplies, videos, pet items, and prepared foods.
-Peapod is the online shopping and in-store pickup or delivery service for Giant Landover, Giant Carlisle, and Stop & Shop supermarkets.
-Peapod, as well as the Giant and Stop & Shop chains, are owned by Ahold USA.
+The company's virtual aisles are stocked with 12,000-plus products including natural and organic fare, office and school supplies, videos, pet items, and prepared foods.
+It is the online shopping and in-store pickup or delivery service for Giant Landover, Giant Carlisle, and Stop & Shop supermarkets.
+Peapod, as well as the Giant and Stop & Shop chains, are owned by Ahold Delhaize.

 Illinois-based Peapod serves customers in 24 markets across a dozen states including Connecticut, Illinois (the Greater Chicago area), Indiana, Maryland (Baltimore), Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Virginia, Wisconsin, as well as the District of Columbia.

 Now that high-speed Internet service is available virtually everywhere in America, Peapod's customer base has picked up steam to include more than 350,000 customers annually.
 The average 60-item Peapod order rings up about $155.
 Peapod is expanding its geographic reach and adding alternatives to home delivery.
 The online grocery shopping service entered the market served by Giant Carlisle (expanding its reach in Maryland, Pennsylvania, and northern Virginia) in 2012.
 It is also adding in-store pickup for online orders at Giant and Stop & Shop stores in nine states and the District of Columbia.

 While Peapod has operations in a dozen states, the online peddler of groceries is going after a territory that rival Fresh Direct has called its own for almost a decade.
 Peapod entered the Manhattan home-delivery market in 2011; eventually it will be supported by some 20 trucks that will transport groceries to Manhattan from a Stop & Shop store in Mount Vernon, N.Y.
 Alongside Fresh Direct and Peapod, Manhattanites have access to corner bodegas and Whole Foods markets for delivery of fresh foods.